-A premium scheme (such as DPGRCU for the Grandes Cultures premiums after the Fischler reform) is a logical entity which encompasses a specific application type, a region or regional aggregate to which it is applied, possible ceilings in entitlements (CEILLEV) and in value (CEILVAL), and payment rates for possibly several lists of activities (such as PGGRCU for all types of Grandes Cultures or PGPROT for protein crops).
-The schemes provide hence many to many mappings between policy instruments and agricultural activities: each scheme can apply to many different activities - with possibly differentiated rates - and each activity can draw support from different schemes.
+A premium scheme (such as DPGRCU for the Grandes Cultures premiums after the Fischler reform) is a logical entity which encompasses:

+- 1. A specific application type - 2. a region or regional aggregate to which it is applied, - 3.
+Possible ceilings in entitlements (CEILLEV) and in value (CEILVAL) - 4.
+Payment rates for possibly several lists of activities (such as PGGRCU for all types of Grandes Cultures or PGPROT for protein crops).

+The scheme provide hence many to many mappings between policy instruments and agricultural activities: each scheme can apply to many different activities - with possibly differentiated rates - and each activity can draw support from different schemes.